A decade of dedication

-In the setting of an olde English market town Bompas & Parr have recreated some of their most captivating installations and installed new work.
-The multi-sensory experience explores contemporaneous research into flavour perception and the body, plus trends and forecasts affecting our relationship with food inviting you to engage with flavour from an unusual perspective, and represents a ten year retrospective of the studio’s work.
+The multi-sensory experience explores contemporaneous research into flavour perception and the body, plus trends and forecasts affecting our relationship with food, inviting guests to engage with flavour from unusual perspectives.

-- 302 curated objects from Bompas & Parr’s past work and studio archives
+- 302 curated objects from Bompas & Parr’s archives

 - Mouth Entrance: Internalising Food